Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 The Flowers case is an American tragedy—the forces of racism, the legacy of the Jim Crow South, and the false promise of procedural justice all came together to result in him spending the last twenty-three years in prison.
 All advantages of wealth, power, and privilege were stacked against Flowers, but his trials by jury were supposed to act as the check against these.
 Nonetheless Evans’s manipulation of the jury system prevented even that.
 Although only a tiny fraction of criminal trials are heard before a jury, the jury system is the key to the integrity of criminal justice.
 Even the most conservative Supreme Court justices agree on this.
 A return to the original intent of the jury as composed of peers would be a groundbreaking step in giving power over legal outcomes to the people who are in the best position to judge.
 For African Americans, who have been persistently denied fair trials through conscious and unconscious racism, this would be a valuable first step in providing control over legal outcomes.

-Sonali Chakravarti is an associate professor of Government at Wesleyan University and the author of Sing the Rage: Listening to Anger after Mass Violence and Radical Enfranchisement in the Jury Room and Public Life.
+Sonali Chakravarti is Professor of Government and director of the Allbritton Center for the Study of Public Life at Wesleyan University.
+She is the author of Radical Enfranchisement in the Jury Room and Public Life.

 Vital reading on politics, literature, and more in your inbox.
 Sign up for our Weekly Newsletter, Monthly Roundup, and event notifications.